JoaoMarquesDevelop/Healing-Leaf/README.md

 ## Version: <font color="#69c6f0"> Healing Leaf 1.0</font>

 ## This is my old server of Isle Tower Defense on Steam, I hope it helps anyone
+I started the development of this game in 2018, i improved this server lots of times.

+## Include Game Marketplace to include revenue
+Make sure to adapt service and controllers with Steam API.
+Everything should be handled there.

+## Security
+We handle Game security with JWTS, feel free to change the encryption lib.

 ### Patterns
 This code have to follow the defined patterns: